Comilla Airport

-Comilla Airport is a public use airport located near the city of Comilla, in eastern Bangladesh.
+Cumilla Airport is an unused airport located near the city of Cumilla, in eastern Bangladesh.

 History

 Comilla Airport was built by the United States in 1941−1942 during World War II.
 After the war, the airport catered to domestic flights.
 Pakistan International Airlines flew from Comilla to Dacca and Chittagong, and after independence Biman Bangladesh operated flights to Dhaka.
 The airport became defunct in 1976.
 Air service resumed in 1994 but lasted two weeks due to poor demand.